bull5150/RestAPI/README.md

 # RestAPI
-A light and simple .Net 4.6 api project
+A light and simple .Net 4.6 API project that started as a template in Visual Studio
 - returns Json Objects
 - Has a swagger page
-- Has a unit tests for the test controller
+- Has unit tests for the test controller